Sbig App

 expertexpertexpert

+The RC book, whose full form is registration certificate, is an important document that confirms that you have registered your two-wheeler with the relevant RTO.
 To drive on Indian roads, every vehicle must first be registered with the Regional Transport Office (RTO).
 It contains all the vital information about your vehicle, such as the name of the owner, registration number, chassis number, engine number, and other information required for legal compliance.
+Additionally, it is an important document to possess to obtain two-wheeler insurance and acts as legal proof of ownership, registration, and other vehicle information.
+In the unfortunate circumstance of an accident, a valid RC book is required for filing claims and ensuring proper insurance procedures.

 Features of the Bike RC Book

-A two-wheeler RC book is legal evidence of the registration of any motorised vehicle.
+A 2-wheeler RC book is legal evidence of the registration of any motorised vehicle.
 According to the Motor Vehicles Act, all motor vehicles in India undergo registration with the registering authorities, depending on the location where the vehicle is intended to be utilised.

 Without a valid registration, a vehicle cannot be driven or used in any public location in the country.
 The RC of a non-commercial or private vehicle remains valid for 15 years from the date of registration.
 The registration certificate must then be renewed every five years thereafter.
-Regardless of brand, manufacture, or model, all cars are required to be registered under the Motor Cars Act.
+Regardless of brand, manufacture, or model, all cars are required to be registered under the Motor Vehicles Act.

 How to Apply for an RC Book or an RC Smart Card?